viniarruda/resume/README.en.md

 **Apr/2021 -> Now - Tradersclub:** Software Engineer

-**Description:** Architecture and development of the new Platform of TradersClub using Next and React Query, also refactoring the Channels at app.
+**Description:** Architecture and development of the new Platform of TradersClub using SSR.
+The idea is have an plataform that include a lot of different contents.
+(Videos, streams, chats, blog, ...) also refactoring the Channels at app.

 Helping to develop and organize the Design System, creating the Channels feature (like slack).